douglasdavis/ddavis.io/content/blog/2018-06-26-move-to-hugo.md

 have gone towards new posts) playing with [Hugo](https://gohugo.io/).
 I jumped in the Jekyll boat without really investigating other options -- after learning about Hugo it seems to be a better fit.
+I particularly like the dependency free, single executable (happy to abandon the ruby bundler ecosystem).
 Now I have some new motivation to post more - a new static website generator toy.

 The transition was pretty painless.
 I polished up some mistakes in old posts, made any changes needed for Hugo, found a theme on the Hugo